 What does your skin need?
 What fits in with your lifestyle?

-Seeing, and thinking about what you have and what you actually need will hopefully help you to simplify further, and stop you from buying more products on impulse.
+Seeing and thinking about what you have and what you actually need will help you simplify further, stopping you from buying more products on impulse.

 Here are some habits to adopt to keep your skincare simple;

 Use up your current product before opening a new one.